gruntwork-io/docs/_docs-sources/guides/build-it-yourself/4-vpc/1-core-concepts/0-default-vp-cs-and-custom-vp-cs.md

 </div>

 ![Before VPCs, all your AWS resources were in one global IP address space anyone could access (unless you blocked them via security groups or firewalls)](/img/guides/build-it-yourself/vpc/no-vpc-diagram.png)
+_Before VPCs, all your AWS resources were in one global IP address space anyone could access (unless you blocked them via security groups or firewalls)_

 From a security standpoint, this represented a step backwards compared to traditional data centers where you could configure most of your servers so they were physically unreachable from the public Internet.